-Alliance Defending Freedom is launchedJanuary 31, 1994 - Alliance Defending Freedom (formerly known as Alliance Defense Fund) is introduced to the nation at the National Religious Broadcasters Convention in Washington, D.C. with Alan Sears as president.
+Alliance Defense Fund is launchedJanuary 31, 1994 - Alliance Defense Fund is introduced to the nation at the National Religious Broadcasters Convention in Washington, D.C. with Alan Sears as president.

 2 Key Victories for Religious Liberty*ADF plays a critical role in two Supreme Court victories that set legal precedents for future victories.
 One affirms the right for organizations to not associate with groups with whom they disagree.
 The second faults universities for illegally denying funding to student activities by reason of their religious convictions.